 Another quarter has ended, and with that come earnings releases.
-For those investors who follow the financial sector, earnings might have started when JPMorgan Chase and Wells Fargo posted their results.
-However, a handful of smaller banks followed their much larger cousins with results released this morning.
+For those investors who follow the financial sector, earnings might have started when JPMorgan Chase and Wells Fargo posted their results Friday.
+However, a handful of smaller banks got a head start on their much larger cousins with earnings results released Thursday.

 Average Estimated EPS

 Sources: Yahoo!
 Finance and company press releases.

 After missing on estimates during the fourth quarter, Commerce Bancshares started 2012 off with record earnings for the quarter.
 Earnings were up 12.1% from the same quarter last year, driven primarily by a decline in the bank's provision for loan losses of $7.6 million, as well as a $6.3 million decline in nonperforming assets during the quarter.

 Independent Bank was also looking to turn around an earnings miss from last quarter, and managed to do so.
 President and CEO Christopher Oddleifson stated that "starting the year with a terrific quarter provides momentum for the rest of 2012," boding well for the bank going forward.
 The bank is also helped by an above-average dividend yield of around 3%.

 Bank of the Ozarks has now beat earnings expectations for the last six quarters, posting income for the quarter that was up 23.1% from the same quarter last year.
 The bank has also increased its dividend for nine of the past 10 quarters, including the past seven consecutive quarters, pushing its yield to a modest 1.6%.

 Savings and loan Washington Federal saw earnings increase 31.9% over the same period last year.
 The bank has also worked diligently to reduce its nonperforming assets.
 Since its peak in June 2009, they have decreased by 52.7%.
 Finally, it has paid a quarterly dividend for 117 consecutive quarters, or nearly 30 years.